 Our provision for income taxes differs from the tax computed at the U.S. federal statutory income tax rate due primarily to valuation allowance, permanent differences, income attributable to foreign jurisdictions taxed at rates different from the United States federal statutory income tax rate, state taxes, tax credits and certain discrete items.
-Our effective tax rate for the year ended December 31, 2020, compared with the prior year, differs primarily due to the non-deductible portion of the DOJ settlement recorded in the year ended December 31, 2019 and the valuation allowance of \$16.9 million recorded in the year ended December 31, 2020, compared to the \$0.9 million valuation allowance recorded in the year ended December 31, 2019.
+Our effective tax rate for the year ended December 31, 2020, compared with the prior year, differs primarily due to the non-deductible portion of the DOJ settlement recorded in the year ended December 31, 2019 and the valuation allowance of \$16.9 million recorded in the year ended December 31, 2019 and the valuation allowance of \$16.9 million recorded in the year ended December 31, 2019.
 For additional information, refer to Note 11, "Income Taxes" to our consolidated financial statements included in Part II, Item 8, "Financial Statements and Supplementary Data" of this Form 10-K.